Metaswitch/clearwater-readthedocs/docs/Installing_a_Chef_workstation.md

 Create a `t2.micro` AWS EC2 instance running `Ubuntu Server 14.04.2 LTS` using the AWS web interface.
 Configure its security group to allow access on port 22 (for SSH).
 The SSH keypair you provide here is referred to below as `<amazon_ssh_key>`.
 It is easiest if you use the same SSH keypair for all of your instances.

-Configure a DNS entry for this machine, `chef-workstation.<zone>`.
+Configure a DNS entry for this machine, `chef workstation.<zone>`.
 (The precise name isn't important, but we use this consistently in the documentation that follows.)
 It should have a non-aliased A record pointing at the public IP address of the instance as displayed in the EC2 console.

 Once the instance is up and running and you can connect to it over SSH, you may continue to the next steps.